| Non-Rationalised NCERT Books Solution | ||||||

 Answer:

-Marks | Number of students (Frequency) |
+| Marks | Number of students |

-0 - 20 | 7 |
+| 0 - 20 | 7 |

-20 - 30 | 10 |
+| 20 - 30 | 10 |

-30 - 40 | 10 |
+| 30 - 40 | 10 |

-40 - 50 | 20 |
+| 40 - 50 | 20 |

-50 - 60 | 20 |
+| 50 - 60 | 20 |

-60 - 70 | 15 |
+| 60 - 70 | 15 |

-70 - above (70-100) | 8 |
+| 70 - above | 8 |

-Total | 90 |
+| Total | 90 |

 Total number of students = 90.

-Total number of trials = 90 (total number of students).
+Total number of outcomes = 90.

-Number of favourable outcomes for E1 = 7.
+Number of favourable outcomes = 7.

-$P(\text{Marks < 20%}) = \frac{7}{90}$
+$P(\text{marks < 20%}) = \frac{7}{90}$

-The probability that a student obtained less than 20% marks is $\frac{7}{90}$.
+The probability is $\frac{7}{90}$.

 (ii) Probability that a student obtained marks 60 or above.

-These intervals are "60 - 70" and "70 - above (70-100)".
+This includes students in the "60 - 70" and "70 - above" intervals.

-Number of favourable outcomes for E2 = $15 + 8 = 23$
+Number of favourable outcomes = $15 + 8 = 23$.

-$P(\text{Marks $\geq$ 60}) = \frac{23}{90}$
+$P(\text{marks $\geq$ 60}) = \frac{23}{90}$

-The probability that a student obtained marks 60 or above is $\frac{23}{90}$.
+The probability is $\frac{23}{90}$.

 Question 7.
 To know the opinion of the students about the subject statistics, a survey of 200 students was conducted.
 The data is recorded in the following table.

-Opinion | Number of students |
+| Opinion | Number of students |

-like | 135 |
+| like | 135 |

-dislike | 65 |
+| dislike | 65 |

 Find the probability that a student chosen at random